m-collo/Intro-to-Data-Science/README.md

 # Life Scientists' Introduction to Data Science: A Quick Course

-⋅What do you need to become a data scientist?⋅
+What do you need to become a data scientist?

-⋅Data Science Portfolio⋅
+Data Science Portfolio

-⋅⋅Why should you implement data science projects?⋅⋅ ⋅⋅How do you get projects?⋅⋅
+  Why should you implement data science projects?

+  How do you get projects?

-⋅⋅Where do you find datasets?⋅⋅
+  Where do you find datasets?

-⋅⋅How do you start?
+  How do you start?

 I stumbled upon data science in 2015 through “[The Data Scientist's Toolbox](https://www.coursera.org/learn/data-scientists-tools)” course offered through [Coursera](https://www.coursera.org/).
 As someone who has always been interested in the medical field of the life sciences, I was intrigued at the fact that the course was being offered through Johns Hopkins University by a group of professors of Biostatistics at the Bloomberg School of Public Health.
 Public health was a field of interest of mine.
 The word biostatistics also brought to mind memories of doing well and enjoying the subject during college and my graduate studies.
 But as I finished the course and continued on with the "Data Science Specialization: [R Programming](https://www.coursera.org/learn/r-programming?specialization=jhu-data-science)" course (which I didn't finish), I felt bombarded with the terms "big data" and "programming" without having a clear understanding of what I could potentially do in the field of data science.